jade-hpc-gpu/docs/jade/scheduler/index.rst

 Running software on the JADE system is accomplished via batch jobs, *i.e.* in an unattended, non-interactive manner.
 Typically a user logs in to the JADE login nodes, prepares a job script and submits it to the job queue.

-Jobs on JADE are managed by the `Slurm <https://slurm.schedmd.com>`_ batch system, which is in charge of:
+Jobs on JADE are managed by the `Slurm batch system <https://slurm.schedmd.com>`_ , which is in charge of:

 * allocating the computer resources requested for the job,
 * running the job and